IDPF/archive-widgets/CommunicationAPI/README.md

 ### Samples
     to run:
+        If this is the first time running the widgets, install connect, this is a one time process.
+        **npm install connect**
         node server.js - starts up a local http server on 8080 load localhost:8080/parent.html - to see a set of widgets that are communicating with the code in widget_api.js